schroeteramadeus/PiFlora/README.md

 - optionally for startWebserver.py you can also define  -www [HTML folder path], -save [save folder path], -sslCert [ssl certificate path], -sslKey [ssl private key path]

-- for a full list of editable configurations (that are run on startup when no parameters are given), feel free to change them in the Config/Config.py file
+- for a full list of editable configurations (that are run on startup when no parameters are given), feel free to change them in the config/server.conf file (will be created on first run)

 ### Troubleshooting

-- if you are running on https, make sure the certificate is registered on your client
+- if you are running on https, make sure the certificate is registered on your client (trusted)

 - if you are not running on localhost (127.0.0.1), make sure your firewall does not block incoming/outgoing requests on the specified port